Skip to main content

 • Accompany an Honors student to a professional conference.

-• Serve on the Honors Council or Honors Committees.
+• Serve on the Honors Council.

 • Participate as a reviewer in the Centralis Scholarship selection process.

-• Attend Honors events.
+• Attend an Honors Program event.

 • Propose Honors courses that integrate study away and study abroad options.